dhmspector/dhmspector.github.io/_posts/2014-04-30-hank-quinlan-site-launched.md

 Time for new beginnings and some minimalism.
 Am tired of playing sysadmin for my own stuff: it feels like Yak Shaving™ and it takes away from the real work of development and experimentation I'd like to do.
-So this is an experiemnt in sliming down.
+So this is an experiment in sliming down.
 Let's see how it goes.